LudoTreb/OCR_P9/README.md

 LITReview is a website that allows a community of users to consult or request a book review on demand.
 ***
+## Download file
+You can download the file here :

 ## Setup

 Create a virtualenv for the project with Python 3.10.4
-Into the root folder 'LITReview'
+From the terminal into the root folder 'LITReview'

 ```
 python -m venv venv